entrecode/ec.doc/doc/data_manager.md

 The `validate` property (which is only effective in “before” hooks) can be configured to expect a certain HTTP status of the remote server, in this case the request is only executed if the remote server answers with HTTP status 200.
 If the target server(s) respond with another status code, the data manager request is rejected with an error.
 An optional error response of the validating server is sent back to the data manager client.

-The `replaceBody` flag can be used to swap the actual request body with the response body of the remote server, making it possible to transform the request.
-It is also validated afterwards, so the remote server is forced to send valid data.

-It is also possible to map the server response, if it is not in a valid Data Manager Request format.
-This can be done by providing the `responseMapping` property with a template similar to the request template, using JSON-Mask and JSONPath.
+The `responseMapping` property in the root level (not the individual requests) can be used to amend the request body with data from a foreign server.
 Properties can also get hardcoded values.
 Properties not written remain at the value provided by the original request.

 # Synchronization